baezfb/FlaskProject-Template/README.md

-# OpenWebPOS
+# FlaskProject-Template

-OpenWebPOS is a web-based point of sale system written in Python using the Flask Framework.
-The project is open source and released under the MIT
+## Description
+This is a template for a Flask Project.